 Brigid founded many a monastery around Ireland which all quickly grew into communities for men and women alike to learn and grow.

 Another legend tells us that Brigid healed a man who was tortured by leprosy by blessing one of her places of sacred spring wells.
 Upon instructing one of the women in the monastery to cleanse his skin with the blessed water, the man’s skin completely healed and cleared up.

 Goddess Brigid, in her personal life had married King Bres, a high king of Ireland.
 She bore Ruadan, her beloved son who was killed during a battle where he was fighting alongside with the Formorians.

 Her wailing cries, along with her sorrowful song has long been adopted by the women and men of Ireland who have since felt their hearts die in their woes and wallows of Ireland and her people ever since.

 There is a special kind of cross shaped symbol that is made from reeds or straw on Brigid’s feast day, Imbolc.
 It resembles a swastika which is placed in many an Irish home and school to ward off evil and welcome all that is good and pure.

 Goddess Brigid, who was also said to be the Mary of The Gaels (the Irish) holds a special place within many Irish people and her sacred spring wells can be visited and her presence felt under the great Oak trees to the fresh waters which once held her essence and presence.

 I hope you enjoyed this small blog about Goddess Brigid.
-I’m sure I’ve just mentioned the tip of the power and importance of her but I just wanted to share a little background to her.
+I’m sure I’ve just mentioned the tip of the power and importance of her but I just wanted to share a little background information about her.

 Please comment below if you have any questions to this post or any of my previous blogs.